gnbl/csv2arb/readme.md

 arb2csv
 -------
-arb2csv converts the <input> .arb file with 16 bit binary data (little endian) to ASCII float values written to <output>, one value per line.
+arb2csv converts the *input* .arb file with 16 bit binary data (little endian) to ASCII float values written to *output* one value per line.
 It detects and removes Point markers in the data.
 See [arb2csv.c](src/arb2csv.c) for more info.